ministryofjustice/hmpps-electronic-monitoring-crime-matching-api/docs/logging.md

 ## Athena Queries

-By default the application is configured to with a log level of `DEBUG` for any class path within `uk.gov.justice.digital.hmpps`.
+By default the application is configured with a log level of `DEBUG` for any class path within `uk.gov.justice.digital.hmpps`.
 To change the log level of the Athena query logging, the following snippet can be added to `logback-spring.xml`.